MatthewKennedy/spree_reports/README.md

 # SpreeReports

-WIP: Because Spree 4.1 > is a multi store platform, reports need to be on a per store basis and also as a whole store performance, but then we have miltiple currencies to deal with, but no base currency.
+WIP: Because Spree 4.1 > is now a multi-store platform
+- Reports need to be on a per store basis

-All these factors need to be concidered before moving forward with this extension.
+- Reports also need to show performance across all stores
+- Multiple currencies need factoring in
+- Will need a base currency

 ## Installation